laravel-mix/laravel-mix/docs/installation.md

 * webpack.config.js
 * webpack.mix.js

-mix consists of two core components:
+Laravel Mix consists of two core components:

 * **webpack.mix.js: **This is your configuration layer on top of Webpack.
 Most of your time will be spent here.
 * **webpack.config.js: **This is the traditional Webpack configuration file.
 Only advanced users need to visit this file.